Agigen/Agigen-Website-Hugo/content/work/samsung-youneedtoseethis.md

 <h2>Background</h2>
 <p>
-    Early summer 2014 we got a call from our relative new partner Wenderfalck asking us if we wanted to collaborate on a project for Samsung.
+    Early summer 2014 we got a call from our relatively new partner Wenderfalck asking us if we wanted to collaborate on a project for Samsung.
 We said yes (of course) and together we created this technically challenging application to promote the new tablet Tab S.
 </p>

 <h2>What have we done?(!)</h2>